Following is the Brief Company History of Bright of America®:

 Following this purchase, Russ Berrie and Company expanded the product development efforts and began to utilize the company’s manufacturing facility located in Summersville, West Virginia to manufacture greeting cards and other graphic arts products and continued expansion of the Bright of America® school fund-raising and placemat operations.

 1991 to 2003: Russ Berrie and Company continued the company’s growth through its acquisition of Scentex in 1997 and the creation of the Greenbrier/ Scentex and Practice Power® brands.

 2004: Russ Berrie and Company sold the company to Industrial Renaissance, a group of private investors.

 2005 to 2009: During this period the company exited the Fund Raising market and expanded the Greenbrier/Scentex and Practice Power® brands.

 2010: Bright of America sold the Greenbrier/Scentex brand and closed its manufacturing plant in Summersville, WV in October, 2010.

 Since the beginning, we’ve been dedicated to delivering America’s best designed products, at the best prices and with exceptional quality.
 And, the same is true today as Bright of America® continues the tradition of Great American Design of innovative products.
-Many of the company’s original trademarked product lines and products including Practice Power® Bilingual Early Education Products and Bright of America® Brightline Promotional Products are still being produced today!
-Much of the original art is available for licensing including the company’s registered trademarks.
+Many of the company’s original trademarked product lines and products including Bright of America® Brightline Promotional Products are still being produced and much of the original art is available for licensing including the company’s registered trademarks.